All You Need To Know About Polypropylene

 - High gloss, poor adhesion

 4.1.
-Pros of Polypropylene:
+Pros

 - PP is reasonably priced and widely available, easy to purchase